oracle-livelabs/goldengate/mysql-ggs/setup/setup.md

 > **Note:** *You may see differences in account details (eg: Compartment Name is different in different places) as you work through the labs.
 This is because the workshop was developed using different accounts over time.*

 In this section, you will provision a VCN and subnet, ATP and ADW instances, and load data to use with OCI GoldenGate.

-> **Note:** *This workshop was designed to use Oracle Autonomous Databases as the source and target.
-If you plan to use Oracle Database, ensure that you use the CDB user to capture data from the PDBs.*

 ## Task 1: Create a VCN and subnet